fbpx

 6. Alba lavender

-Alba Lavender is a heritage white lavender variety from New Zealand.
+Alba lavender is a heritage white lavender variety from New Zealand.
 Although less popular than the tiny Nana Alba Lavender (see above), this larger type is also beautiful in the garden.

 7. Alba lavandin

-Alba Lavandin is a tall, hybrid white lavender.
+Alba lavandin is a tall, hybrid white lavender.
 This heritage variety has silver-grey foliage and very long flower stems.
 Lavandin ‘Alba’ is much taller than English Lavender ‘Alba’ from New Zealand described above (read more about different types of lavender).

 Alba Lavandin (Lavandula x intermedia ‘Alba’) is a large lavender.
 Plants reach 32″ tall (80 cm).
 Alba Lavandin is hardy in Zones 5-9.